kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 #### Service scalability

 _Don’t solve problems you don’t have._
-Yes, we could scale independent parts of our platform, but not once in my five years with microservice did we have to do that.
+Yes, we could scale independent parts of our platform, but not once in my five years with microservices did we have to do that.

 In TestaViva's case, we did have one relevant use case.
 We had a partner who inside a WebView in their native app integrated a small, encapsulated part of TestaViva.
-Originally, we had built that feature in the monolith, meaning it would boot a lot of unnecessary stuff.
+Originally, we had built that feature in the monolith, meaning it would have to boot a lot of unnecessary stuff.

-Moving to microservices, we decided to put that part into its own microservice.
-This did decrease the time to first paint from around 1200ms to around 600ms, making the overall feel of the implementation much better and more respondent.
-But running a monolith doesn’t equal not separating logic and concerns by running multiple services.
+Moving to microservices, we decided to put that feature into its own microservice.
+This did decrease the time to first paint from around 1200ms to 600ms, making the overall feel of the implementation more respondent and a lot better in general.
+But running a monolith do not equal not separating logic and concerns by running multiple services.

 The next time I’m CTO for any product, we will keep our monolith, but still roll separate services, when use-cases like this arises.